Moni-que/QUOTES-APP/README.md

 ## Description

-This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.They can also add and delete quotes.

 ## Installation